|•Seine River Cruises »||• Moulin Rouge »|

 We're here to change that for you!
-It's time to discover some of the not-to-miss Paris attractions that make the city such a great place to visit.
+It's time to discover some of the not-to-miss attractions that make the city such a great place to visit.

-For instance, there's a sewer tour at the Paris Sewer Museum (Le Musée des Égouts de Paris).
+For instance, there's a sewer tour at the Sewer Museum – Le Musée des Égouts de Paris).
 It's a fun and fascinating way to spend some time below ground in The City of Lights.

 The Museum of Fashion is home to one of the best fashion collections in the world.

 Other attractions are just outside of the city.
 There's Versailles, of course, but don't miss the lesser-known and equally sparkling Chateau de Chantilly.
 Both are worth a visit.

 If you're traveling with children, don't miss the big science museum – Cité des Sciences et de l'Industrie – found at Parc de la Villette.
 Free entrance is included with the the Paris Museum Pass.

 The Musée de la Mode et du Textile (Costume and Fashion Museum) is located in a wing of the Louvre along Rue de Rivoli, the Pavillon de Marson.